 Our consideration of internal control over compliance was for the limited purpose described in the Auditor's Responsibilities for the Audit of Compliance section above and was not designed to identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies in internal control over compliance and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses.
+We did not identify any deficiencies in internal control over compliance that we deficiencies in internal control over compliance that we deficiencies in internal control over compliance that we consider to be material weaknesses.
 However, as discussed below, we did identify a certain deficiency in internal control over compliance that we consider to be a significant deficiency.

 A deficiency in internal control over compliance exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, noncompliance with a type of compliance requirement of a federal or state program on a timely basis.
 A material weakness in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that material noncompliance with a type of compliance requirement of a federal or state program will not be prevented, or detected and corrected, on a timely basis.
-A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance with a type of compliance requirement of a federal or state program that is less severe than a material weakness in internal control over compliance, yet important enough to merit attention by those charged with governance.
-We consider the deficiency in internal control over compliance described in the accompanying schedule of findings and questioned costs as item #2022-001, to be a significant deficiency.
+A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, or a combination of deficiency or a combination of deficiency and corrected, on a timely basis.
+A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance is a deficiency or compliance with a type of compliance requirement of a federal or state program that is less severe than a material weakness in internal control over compliance, yet important enough to merit attention by those charged with governance.
+We consider the deficiencies in internal control over compliance described in the accompanying schedule of findings and questioned costs as items #2023-001 and #2023-002, to be significant deficiencies.